Paleobiota of the Burgess Shale: Hemichordata

 Many of the Hemichordates from the shale have either remained enigmatic, or were once classified under other groupings.

 Annelida

 A number of different Annelid worms are known from the shale.

 Priapulida

 Various stem-group priapulids are known from the Burgess Shale.

 Mollusca

-The molluscs of the Burgess shale are diverse in body shapes, the ecological niches they filled, and there enigmatic qualities.
+The molluscs of the Burgess shale are diverse in body shapes, the ecological niches they filled, and their enigmatic qualities.

 Brachiopods

 Many of the brachiopods from the site are members of the class Lingulata.

 Cnidaria

 A wide variety of cnidarians like scyphozoans and conulariids are known from this site.

 Echinodermata

 The echinoderms of the shale represent extinct groups distantly related to extant groups.

 Chordata

 Chordates are very rare in the shale, but the two that are known are possibly being very important in the study of these creatures earlier evolution.

 Gnathifera

+A number of different gnathiferans, including chaetognaths (arrow worms) and other groups are known from the Burgess Shale.